wpswings/woo-refund-and-exchange-lite/readme.md

 With our Return Refund and Exchange plugin, merchants can create a dedicated refund system where they can build an email template to send to the customers who ask for a refund.
 Merchants can add the name, email, email header, and footer for their email template.

 **2) Predefined Refund Reason**
 Merchants can add multiple reasons for a product refund.
-Customers can select any of these reasons while asking for a refund.
+Customers can select any of these reasons while asking for a refund with the help of Warranties & Returns For WooCommerce.

 **3) Mail Notification For Refund**
 Merchants can notify the customers of different scenarios for the product refund.
 They can create different emails if a refund request is generated, approved, or canceled.
 Merchants can add a different subject line and content for every scenario.
 They can also use Shortcodes to add elements to the email content.